Golfing Russian eagle on presidential seal at Trump rally raises eyebrows

 The seal was displayed on Tuesday at Turning Point USA’s student summit, where Trump gave a raucous 80-minute speech and was greeted warmly by the youthful audience.

-The image included a two-headed eagle, instead of just one head, which the Washington Post said closely resembles the bird on the Russian coat of arms and also appears on the flags of Serbia, Albania and Montenegro.

-The eagle has a set of golf clubs in its talons instead of the traditional seal’s clutch of arrows.
+The image included a two-headed eagle, instead of just one head, which closely resembles the bird on the Russian coat of arms.
+The eagle is holding golf clubs in its left talons, instead of the traditional seal’s clutch of arrows, and cash in its right talons, instead of an olive branch.

+The actual seal says “E Pluribus Unum,” which means “from many one” in Latin, on the banner above the bird’s head.
+The altered seal said, “45 es un títere,” which in Spanish means “45 is a puppet.”
+Trump is the 45th president of the United States.

+In addition, the shield on the bird’s chest has hammer-and-sickle symbols on it.

 There were suspicions at the White House that the organizers had found the doctored image online and mistakenly used it.